regenrek/bolt-nextjs-shadcn-starter/README.md

-# A Next.js 13+ Starter Template for bolt
+# A Next.js 13+ Starter Template for bolt.new

+Inculding

+.cursorrules
+.windsurfrules
+.bolt/prompt